arturoglcc/financial_project/README.md

 ### History movements

 This section shows a detailed record of your financial movements (income or outlays), depending on the filter you choose.
 In addition, you can:
--Edit or delete specific movements.
+- Edit or delete specific movements.
--Perform searches using tags.
+- Perform searches using tags.

 ### Graphs

 Here are graphs summarizing your financial movements.
 You can visualize them according to different periods: day, week, fortnight, month or year.
--Charts can be bar or line graphs.
+- Charts can be bar or line graphs.
--It is possible to save the graphs in PNG format.
+- It is possible to save the graphs in PNG format.
--Pie charts are also included to visualize the proportions according to the tags.
+- Pie charts are also included to visualize the proportions according to the tags.